henrytwo/henrytwo/README.md

 ### Hi there 👋

-My name is Henry, and I am a 4th year Computer Science student at the University of Toronto.
+My name is Henry, and I'm a Software Engineer working on ML Frameworks.

+- 🎓 I studied Computer Science @ University of Toronto

 - 💼 I've worked on highly impactful projects at [Amazon](https://amazon.com) and [Cerebras Systems](https://cerebras.net).